non4m3rock/non4m3rock/README.md

 - 👀 I’m interested in Front end Web and UI/UX
 - 🌱 I’m currently learning Front-end Web Development Learning Path
 - 💞️ I’m looking to collaborate on ...
-- 📫 How to reach me Linkedin: april dian saputra
+- 📫 How to reach me on Linkedin: april dian saputra
 - ⚡ Fun fact: ...

 <!---